IPex12G

 Description

-The IPex12G is an irrigation controller designed to offer efficient and versatile control in irrigation systems , providing extensive real-time monitoring and control capabilities.
-Noted for its interoperability and reduced maintenance, the IPex12G uses standard, open protocols and optimizes its energy consumption to operate on both a battery and a solar panel.
+The IPex12G is an irrigation programmer designed to offer efficient and versatile control in irrigation systems , providing extensive real-time monitoring and control capabilities.
+Notable for its interoperability and reduced maintenance, the IPex12G uses standard and open protocols and optimizes its energy consumption to operate on battery and solar panel power.

 • 6 digital outputs for latch valve control